0xLufis/library_db/README.md

 ## Usage and Testing

 ### Reporting Views
-The following views are available for querying system status:
+The following views and are available for querying system status:

 ```sql
 -- Inventory check